David Bowie (1969 album): Subsequent events

-Following the commercial failure of "The Prettiest Star", the label requested the follow-up to be a re-recording of the album track "Memory of a Free Festival", which was set to be split across and A- and B-sides.
-The two-part single was released on 26 June 1970 and again, failed to chart.
-By this time, Bowie had completed recording The Man Who Sold the World, which marked a shift in musical style towards hard rock.
-Around the same time, due to continuing managerial disputes, Bowie terminated his contract with Pitt and hired a new manager, Tony Defries.
+Bowie's follow-up to "Space Oddity", "The Prettiest Star", was recorded in January 1970 and released as a single on 6 March, with the David Bowie outtake "Conversation Piece" as the B-side.
+A love song to his soon-to-be-wife Angie and featuring guitar from Marc Bolan, it failed to chart.
+At the label's request, Bowie remade "Memory of a Free Festival" for release as the next single, which was split across and A- and B-sides.
+The two-part single was released on 26 June and again, failed to chart.
+By this time, Bowie had completed recording The Man Who Sold the World, which featured a shift in musical style towards hard rock.
+Around the same time, Bowie fired Pitt due to continuing managerial disputes and hired Tony Defries as his new manager.